-I consider releasing the information marked 's33(a)(iii)' would adversely impact on the ability of the Department to maintain good working relations with the Government of Nauru.
-This assessment is made considering the nature of the information contained within the document and the current nature and extent of the Australia Government's relationship with the Government of Nauru.
+I consider releasing the information marked s33(a)(iii) would adversely impact on the ability of the Department to maintain good working relations with its regional processing partners.
+This assessment is made considering the nature of the information contained within the document and the current nature and extent of the Australia Government's relationship with its regional processing partners.